thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

 - If the tournament reaches maximum players before the start time, registration closes and the CTA shows "Full".
 If a spot opens before the start time, registration reopens.
 - At the start time, if the minimum player count is not met, the tournament is cancelled.
 - If the tournament is cancelled, all player buy-ins and the admin guarantee are refunded.
+- Registered users receive a notification when a tournament is cancelled.
 - At the start time, if the minimum is met, round 1 matchmaking is random and the tournament begins immediately.
 - Users can register for multiple tournaments even if schedules overlap; missing a match results in a timeout loss.
+No warnings or blocks are shown for overlaps.

 ### Tournament Details / Lobby (Single Page)
 The tournament details page is also the lobby and registration page (pre-start) and the live tournament view (post-start).